HubSpot

 4. Return both formatted and standardized versions

-For HubSpot users specifically, implementing RFC3966-compliant phone validation can significantly improve data quality and reduce communication failures.
+For HubSpot users, implementing RFC3966-compliant formatting significantly improves data quality and reduces communication failures.

 Common RFC3966 Pitfalls and Solutions